Gene Barry: Career

 Barry's third TV series was The Name of the Game, in which he played the sophisticated publisher of a family of magazines, and was one of three lead characters.
 The other two lead actors were Robert Stack and Tony Franciosa, who rotated with Barry week by week as the primary character in each week's program.
 This series was shown by NBC from 1968 to 1971.
 One of the magazines that Barry's character published was called People, several years before the actual People began publication.

-Shortly before the filming of The Name of the Game series began, Barry played the villain—a wealthy psychiatrist—in Prescription: Murder, the two-hour TV movie that became the precursor of the TV series Columbo.
+Shortly before the filming of The Name of the Game series began, Barry played the villain—a wealthy psychiatrist in a two-hour TV movie (that became the precursor of the TV series Columbo) in Prescription: Murder.

 In 1972, Barry starred in the ITV television series The Adventurer, along with Barry Morse and Catherine Schell.
 He played Gene Bradley, a government agent of independent means who posed as a glamorous American movie star.
 Also in 1972, Barry acted in The Second Coming of Suzanne, an avant-garde drama directed by his son Michael and starring Sondra Locke and Paul Sand.
 He co-financed the film with private backers.

-Barry returned to Broadway acting on two occasions—in 1962 in The Perfect Setup and in 1983 in the Broadway premiere of the musical La Cage aux Folles.
+Barry returned to Broadway acting on two occasions—in 1962 in The Perfect Setup and in 1983, in the Broadway premiere of the musical La Cage aux Folles.
 Barry was nominated for a Tony Award for his portrayal of Georges in Cage.

 For his contribution to live theatre, Gene Barry received a star on the Hollywood Walk of Fame at 6555 Hollywood Boulevard.
 In 1975 Barry bought a home in Palm Springs, California.
 A Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him in 1994.